AryanAAB/MicroGrid/ReadMe.md

 - Producers – generate surplus energy (e.g., solar PV)
 - Prosumers – both consume and generate energy

-The grid acts as a backup, not the first option.
+In case of any surplus or deficit, the main grid acts as a backup but is not the first option.

 <figure>
   <img src="images/Consumer.png" alt="Sample meter reading of a consumer">